davelsan/payload-issues/README.md

 ### Steps to reproduce

-Run it once and wait for the `webpack compiled successfully` message.
+Start the webpack dev server for the first time and wait for the `webpack compiled successfully` message.

 ```
 yarn install
 yarn dev
 ```

 Verify that the `node_modules` folder contains a `.cache/webpack/default-development` folder with files like `0.pack` and `index.pack`.
-Then run it again.
+Then start the dev server again.

 ```
 yarn dev